lnrd256/twitter_server/readme.md

 ## INSTALLATION

-1 - Set up the database credentials
+1 - Set up the database credentials.

-2 - Run the code -php artisan migrate
+2 - Run the code -php artisan migrate.

-3 - run the server
+3 - run the server.